 Rituximab targets a protein called CD20 on the surface of the leukaemia and lymphoma cells.
 The antibody sticks to all the CD20 proteins it finds.
 Then the cells of the immune system pick out the marked cells and kill them.

 You have rituximab through a drip into a vein (infusion).
-You may have to stay in hospital overnight for the first treatment, because some people have a reaction to it.
 You have the first treatment in hospital, over a few hours.
-If you don’t have problems, you can have later treatments more quickly and as an outpatient.
+You may have to stay in hospital overnight because some people have a reaction to it.
+If you don’t have problems, you can have later treatments as an outpatient.
 Some people may also change to have it as an injection under the skin.

 For non Hodgkin lymphoma, you usually have initial treatment with rituximab once a week for 4 weeks.
 If you have the rituximab in combination with other medicines you may have treatment every 3 weeks.
 Rituximab is often given with CHOP chemotherapy to make R-CHOP.
 You usually have 8 of the treatments, so the treatment lasts 6 months.